Effect of ibuprofen on the pharmacokinetics of intravenous flucloxacillin in healthy adults

 - Abstract

-- BACKGROUND: Ibuprofen is frequently co-administered with antibiotics for its analgesic effect when treating infections.
-In vitro studies have shown ibuprofen exhibits concentration-dependent inhibition of the organic anion transporters (OAT) 1 and OAT3 and therefore may reduce the clearance of β-lactams including flucloxacillin, in a similar manner to probenecid.
+- OBJECTIVE: Ibuprofen is frequently co-administered with antibiotics for its analgesic effect when treating infections.
+In vitro studies have shown that ibuprofen exhibits concentration-dependent inhibition of organic anion transporters (OAT) 1 and OAT3, and therefore may reduce clearance of beta-lactams, including flucloxacillin, in a similar manner to probenecid.
 We therefore aimed to evaluate the effect of ibuprofen on the pharmacokinetics (PK) of flucloxacillin in healthy volunteers.
-METHODS: Single site, PK study of 10 healthy adult volunteers.
-Over a three-day intervention period, participants received intravenous (IV) flucloxacillin 2000 mg twice daily with oral ibuprofen 400 mg twice daily on days 2 and 3.
+METHODS: A single-site PK study of 10 healthy adult volunteers was carried out.
+Over a 3-d intervention period, participants received intravenous (IV) flucloxacillin 2000 mg twice daily with oral ibuprofen 400 mg twice daily on days 2 and 3.
 Total and unbound flucloxacillin plasma concentrations were collected at predefined time points.
-A population PK model was developed using a non-linear mixed effects modelling approach and ibuprofen assessed as a covariate in the final model.
-RESULTS: Ten participants with a median age of 24.4 years (range 18.8-54.5) and weight of 68.3 kilograms (range 50.5-85.7) were included.
-A median of 51.5 (range 34-52) samples were collected per participant.
+A population PK model was developed using a non-linear mixed-effects modelling approach, and ibuprofen was assessed as a covariate in the final model.
+RESULTS: Ten participants with a median age of 24.4 y (range 18.8-54.5 y) and median weight of 68.3 kg (range 50.5-85.7 kg) were included.
+A median of 51.5 (range 34-52) samples was collected per participant.
 The final two-compartment model included saturable protein binding and allometric scaling of weight on clearance.
-Ibuprofen was not found to be a significant covariate on K(d) (binding dissociation constant), B(max) (maximum binding capacity) or clearance.
+Ibuprofen was not found to be a significant covariate on K(d) (binding dissociation constant), B(max) (maximum binding capacity), or clearance.
 CONCLUSION: Orally administered ibuprofen had no measurable effect on plasma flucloxacillin PK in healthy adults.
-Given the lack of drug-drug interaction, there is no benefit to prescribe ibuprofen alongside flucloxacillin to increase flucloxacillin exposure.
+Given the lack of drug-drug interaction, there is no benefit to prescribing ibuprofen alongside flucloxacillin to increase flucloxacillin exposure.

 - Publisher